Convex-Concave Min-Max Stackelberg Games: An Economic Application: Fisher Markets

-We now formulate the problem of computing a competitive equilibrium $(\price^*, \allocation^*)$ of a Fisher market $(\util, \budget)$, where $\util$ is a set of continuous, concave, and homogeneous \footnote{A function $f: \R^m \to \R$ is said to be \mydef{homogeneous of degree $k$} if $\forall \allocation[ ] \in \R^m, \lambda > 0, f(\lambda \allocation[ ]) = \lambda^k f(\allocation[ ])$.
-Unless otherwise indicated, a homogeneous function is assumed to be homogeneous of degree 1.} utility functions, as a convex-concave min-max Stackelberg game, a perspective which has not been taken before.
+We now formulate the problem of computing a competitive equilibrium $(\price^*, \allocation^*)$ of a Fisher market $(\consumptions, \util, \budget)$, where $\util$ is a set of continuous, concave, and homogeneous utility functions, as a convex-concave min-max Stackelberg game, a perspective which has not been taken before.
 Fisher markets can by solved via the Eisenberg-Gale convex program~\cite{eisenberg1959consensus}.
-Recently, \citeauthor{cole2019balancing} \cite{cole2019balancing} derived a convex program, which is intimately related to the dual of the Eisenberg-Gale program \cite{goktas2020cchwine}, namely
+Recently, \citet{cole2019balancing} derived a convex program, which differs from the dual of the Eisenberg-Gale program by a constant factor \cite{goktas2020cchwine}, namely:

 Rearranging, we obtain the following convex-concave min-max Stackelberg game: